MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/customer-reported-incidents.md

 **Can anyone close tickets?**

-Only Customer-reported incidents can be closed by a user or Microsoft’s Managed Rooms Service Operations senter.
+Only Customer-reported incidents can be closed by a user or Microsoft’s Managed Rooms Service Operations center.
 Customers who have assigned a Partner to managed their rooms with Ticket Management permissions will have the ability to close Customer-reported Incidents.

 **Can I restrict who can close tickets?**